Terms & Conditions

 8.4.3 Ending the contract will not affect any of our or your rights, remedies or responsibilities that apply up to the date the contract ends, including the right to claim damages for breaking the contract which existed at or before the date the contract ended.

-8.4.4 Depending on what we say in clause 8.2, if the contract ends before the end of an initial term or extended term, you will pay all charges which would have been due till the end of the initial term or extended term (as the case may be).
+8.4.4 Depending on what we say in clause 2 or clause 8.2, if the contract ends before the end of an initial term or extended term, you will pay all charges which would have been due till the end of the initial term or extended term (as the case may be).
 You agree that the contract, in many cases, involves providing new fire equipment and the cost of that equipment is covered by the charges over the term of the contract.
 As a result, you acknowledge that this clause is fair and reasonable.
 This clause will not affect any other right or action we have available to us.

 8.5 If you fail to give the necessary notice in line with clause 2 or clause 8.3, without affecting any other rights or action available to us, we can charge you a £50 administration fee.